 Family folklore relates that Blackall was one of the early members of the Royal Victoria Yacht Club, then located just West of Ryde Pier.

-On his death in 1875 Emma lived there alone and became much involved in local charity projects, till her death in February 1885, when the house and contents were promptly sold.
-First the extensive contents in March:
+On his death in 1875 Emma lived there alone and, like many wealthy widows of the time, became much involved in local charity projects, till her death in February 1885, when the house and contents were promptly put on the market.
+First to go were the extensive contents in March:

 Then the house itself in July, this is the Auction notice in the local paper, the Isle of Wight Observer.